Samuel Abu Jinapor: Political life

-His interest in the country's public affairs encouraged him to join politics in 2004, and he has since been a widely known and excellent Political Activist.
-His first foreign relations exposure came when, at an early age of twenty-three (23), he had the unusual opportunity to accompany the then President of the Republic, His Excellency John Agyekum Kufour, on his historic State Visit to the United Kingdom (UK) in 2007, as a Communications Aide, where he made appearances on shows of various media houses in the UK.
+His interest in Ghana's public affairs encouraged him to join politics in 2004.
+His political activism earned him the opportunity at the age of 23 to accompany the then President of the Republic, His Excellency, John Agyekum Kufour, on a State Visit to the United Kingdom (UK) in 2007.

-The watershed moment came, when in 2007, he was privileged and honoured to be appointed by Nana Addo Dankwa Akufo-Addo, then presidential aspirant of the New Patriotic Party, as his Campaign Aide in the 2007 NPP presidential primaries.
-This is a position he held in both the 2008 and 2012 general elections.
+In 2007, Jinapor was appointed by Nana Addo Dankwa Akufo-Addo, then presidential aspirant of the New Patriotic Party, as his campaign Assistant for the Party's Presidential Primaries that year.
+Though, Nana Akufo-Addo won the primaries, he lost the main elections in 2008, but Jinapor stayed as aide for the 2012 Elections.

-In the 2016 general elections, Hon.
-Jinapor played a major political advocacy role for the New Patriotic Party (NPP) and its presidential candidate, Akufo-Addo.
-He was seen and heard on major media and campaign platforms across the country, taking on the incumbent Mahama Government, and promoting the policies of his Party, the NPP, a task he executed brilliantly with considerable courage and tenacity, earning him the admiration of many.
-He is a dedicated member of the New Patriotic Party.
+In the 2016 general elections, Samuel Abu Jinapor, played a major political advocacy role for the New Patriotic Party (NPP) and candidate, Akufo-Addo.
+He was seen and heard on major media and campaign platforms across the country, taking on the incumbent, John Dramani Mahama's government.

 In 2017, President Akufo-Addo appointed him as Deputy Chief of Staff in charge of Operations at the Office of the President, at a very youthful age of thirty-three (33), the youngest in the history of Ghana to occupy such a position.

-As Deputy Chief of Staff, he assisted the Chief of Staff in mobilising government machinery to support the execution of the President's agenda for the country.
+As Deputy Chief of Staff, he assisted the Chief of Staff, Frema Osei Opare in mobilizing government machinery to support the execution of the President's agenda for the country.
 Having worked, closely, in various capacities with President Akufo-Addo, both in opposition and government, Mr. Jinapor has gained considerable experience in the workings of government.

-In 2020, whilst still performing his demanding task as Deputy Chief of Staff, he contested the parliamentary seat of Damongo, the maternal hometown of former President John Dramani Mahama, the 2020 Presidential Candidate of the National Democratic Congress (NDC), and won that highly competitive election with a significant margin of victory, becoming the first MP from the New Patriotic Party since the inception of the fourth republic.
+In 2020, whilst still performing his demanding task as Deputy Chief of Staff, he contested the parliamentary seat of Damongo, the maternal hometown of former President John Dramani Mahama, the 2020 Presidential Candidate of the National Democratic Congress (NDC), and won that highly competitive election with a significant margin of victory.

-He has since been nicknamed, “Man of Action” by his constituents.
+For the results, he won with 15,989 votes, representing 54.1% of the total votes cast whilst the NDC parliamentary candidate Adam Mutawakilu had 13,279 votes making 44.9% of the total votes cast, the independent parliamentary candidate David Tiki Dange had 296 votes making 1.0% of the total votes cast.

-President Akufo-Addo nominated him as the Minister responsible for Lands and Natural Resources in his second term government.
-As many pundits have attested, he has, thus far, held and executed his onerous and consequential ministerial duties with courage and integrity.
+Former President Akufo-Addo nominated him as the Minister responsible for Lands and Natural Resources in his second term government.He also served as the caretaker minister for Trade and Industry from January 2023 to April, 2023.
+As many pundits have attested, he has, thus far, held and executed his onerous and consequential ministerial duties with competence, courage and integrity.